Ryukyuans: Gusuku period

 The gusuku fortification are on the Gusuku Sites and Related Properties of the Kingdom of Ryukyu UNESCO's list.

 The lack of written record resulted with later, 17th century royal tales both under Chinese and Japanese influence, which were efforts by local chieftains to explain the "divine right" of their royal authority, as well the then-political interests of Tokugawa shōguns from Minamoto clan who wanted to legitimize Japanese domination over Okinawa.
 The tradition states that the founder of the Tenson dynasty was a descendant of goddess Amamikyu, and the dynasty ruled 17,000 years and had 25 kings i.e. chieftains.
 However, the 24th throne was usurped from one of Tenson's descendants by a man named Riyu, who was defeated in revolt led by Shunten (1187–1237), lord of Urasoe.
 Shunten's parental origin is a matter of debate, according to 17th century romantic tales he was a son of a local Okinawan chief's (anji) daughter and some Japanese adventurer, usually considered Minamoto no Tametomo, while historical and archeological-traditional evidence indicate men from the defeated Taira clan who fled Minamoto's clan vengeance.
 The Shunten dynasty made two additional chieftains, Shunbajunki (1237–1248) and Gihon (1248–1259).
 As Gihon abdicated, his sessei Eiso (1260–1299), who claimed Tenson's descent, founded the Eiso dynasty.

 During the Gusuku period (c.
 1187–1314), with recent chronology dated from c.
-900–950 CE, Okinawans made significant political, social and economical growth.
-As the center of power moved away from the seashore to inland, the period is named after many gusuku, castle-like fortifications which were built in higher places.
-This period is also notable, compared to mainland Japan, for fairly late introduction of agricultural production of rice, wheat, millet and the overseas trading of these goods, as well during Shubanjunki's rule the introduction of Japanese kana writing system in its older and simple phonetic form.
-After the years of famine and epidemic during the Gihon's rule, Eiso introduced regular taxation system (of weapons, grains and cloth) in 1264 and as the government gained strength, the control extended from Okinawa toward the islands of Kume, Kerama, Iheya, and Amami Ōshima (1266).
-Between 1272 and 1274, as the Mongol invasions of Japan began, Okinawa on two occasions rejected the Mongols' authority demands.
-To Eiso's reign period is also ascribed the introduction of Buddhism into Okinawa.
+900–950 CE, Okinawans experienced significant political, social and economical growth.
+The period is named after the many gusuku, castle-like fortifications which were built on higher ground as the center of power moved inland.
+This period is also notable for the introduction of rice, wheat, and millet — fairly late compared to mainland Japan — along with the beginning of overseas trade in these agricultural goods.
+The Japanese kana writing system, in its older and simple phonetic form, was introduced during this period under the reign of Shunbajunki.
+After years of famine and epidemic during Gihon's rule, Eiso enacted a regular taxation system (of weapons, grains and cloth) in 1264.
+As the government gained strength, central control extended from Okinawa toward the islands of Kume, Kerama, Iheya, and Amami Ōshima (1266).
+Between 1272 and 1274, as the Mongol invasions of Japan began, Okinawa on two occasions rejected the Mongols' demands of submission.
+The introduction of Buddhism into Okinawa also occurred during the reign of Eiso.